 The solution is to train computers in these human abilities.
 This competence not only consists of thinking in the form of logical conclusions, but also of perceiving and independently recognizing connections.
 But isn’t this exactly the essence of artificial intelligence and machine learning in its purest form?
 Yes, but cognitive computing claims to go one step further.

-Have masses of raw data created or evaluated by Clickworkers to train cognitive computing systems.
+Have masses of raw AI training data created or evaluated by Clickworkers to optimize cognitive computing systems.

 Every day, billions of gigabytes of data are generated and placed on the network.
 At the same time, increasingly complex decisions have to be made that take into account as many relevant aspects as possible.
 This requires systems that structure and filter a vast amount of data and make it usable for the respective purposes.
 And human capabilities alone are clearly not enough.
 Traditional computer programs also reach their limits here.